 O. Joe Olson was a founder of the "Original" Carnival Glass Society as well as the editor of an early newsletter.
 He wrote two books.
 First is about the discovery of the origins of the God and Home water set.
 This book also includes history of collecting in the 1950s and 1960s.
 He also wrote a second book on collecting carnival glass in the 1970s.

-The Carnival Glass News and Views a newsletter written by O. J. Olsen in the 1970s
+Newsletter written by O. J. Olsen in the 1970s:

 |Jack.
 D. Wilson